CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 **By adding a fourth developer, for every bit of familiar, well-understood, fits-with-the-system code you add, you’re adding *twice as much* unfamiliar, less-understood, clutters-up-the-system code.**

 The change from three developers to four is drastic.
 We went from three developers adding *no* unfamiliar code, to a fourth developer adding *twice as much* unfamiliar code as familiar.
-In a very real sense it's one step forward, two steps back.
+In a sense it's one step forward, two steps back.
 This is probably very surprising to hear; it was to me.

 But is this difference mitigated by the fact that your familiarity with code fades over time?
 It's true that that means that in the three-developer case you don't have *perfect* familiarity with all the code.
 But it still means that your *only* unfamiliarity comes from fading memory, whereas with a fourth developer you're adding twice as much code that you've *never seen* right from the beginning.
 The difference in familiarity is still drastic.